 - Potential: As a freelance writer, the only limit to your earning potential is you.
 There is no set salary or bureaucratic hoops to jump through in order to earn a promotion.
 If you have the talent and are willing to put in the work, you can continue to grow your client base and earn more money.

 - Variety: I have found that as a freelance writer, the best part is that I get to write about so many different things!
-I am always learning something new, from the specifics of solar energy storage to how to care for trees.
+I am always learning something new, from the specifics of solar energy companies in North Carolina to how to care for trees.
 I pick and choose what projects are interesting to me, and I am never bored.

 - Stability: Freelance writers are generally not hurting for work opportunities, but the reality is, as a freelancer, you are responsible for bringing in your own business.
 There is no guarantee that every month your paycheck will be steady.